 Learn about the academic job search timeline to best prepare for the job search.

-Interview.
+Interviews.
 As unnerving as it seems, an interview is an essential step as it provides both you and the employer the chance to know each other and determine if you’re the right fit for the position.
 Check out Acing the Industry Interview and Acing the Academic Interview for helpful tips and advice.